 “We have a far more substantial retail offering than Box Hill does,” Viney says.

-Bates Smart is designing the hotel, which will have a 5-Star Green Star rating.
+Bates Smart is designing the hotel, and is aiming for a 5-Star Green Star rating.